vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/02_sAraniShkarShAdhikAraH.md

 +++
 (2) THE CHAPTER ON THE DETERMINATION OF WHAT IS BEST ?

 NOTE "The Three Mysterics" have been occasionally referred to in previous chapters.
-Sri Vedantadesika presumes that everyone of his readers knows what they are.
+Sri Vedāntadesika presumes that everyone of his readers knows what they are.
 It is just possible that some of them are not in the know of these mysteries.
 So a brief account may be necessary of these mantras.

 1. One of them is called Ashtakshara or Tirumantra.
 It consists of eight syllables in Sanskrit which are in the form of three words.
 The first word which consists of a single syllable is Om, which is made of three parts a, u and mor akara, ukara and makara.
 The second word is namo which, when there i s no sandhi, is namas.
 It means 'Obeisance' or adoration!
 The third word is Narayana which means " to Narayanaya".
 Narayanaya is the dative (the fourth case ) singular form of Narayana.
 The mantra, as a whole, means "Adoration to Narayana ! " or "I offer my adoration to Narayana."
 (This is the meaning appearing at first sight.)

-2. Another mantra or mystery is the “last" sloka of Sri Krishna's teach ing in Bhagavad Gita usually called the charama sloka.
+2. Another mantra or mystery is the “last" sloka of Sri Kr̥ṣṇa's teach ing in Bhagavad Gita usually called the charama sloka.

 It means: “Having given up rites or activities as means to secure moksha, surrender thyself to me alone".
 (This is the first half of the sloka.)